inkeliz/karmem/README.md

 - Swift 5.7/SwiftWasm 5.7
 - Zig 0.10

 Some languages still under development, and doesn't have any backward compatibility promise.
-We weill try to keep up with the latest version.
-As such, the API generated and the libraries should not consider stable.
+We will try to keep up with the latest version.
+Currently, the API generated and the libraries should not consider stable.

 ### Features